SO/NRB Advisor Applications are now available!

 - Coordinators will be expected to be on-site and accessible to their staff members as needed, as well as to incoming students and their families.

-- Coordinators will be asked to undertake carious miscellaneous administrative tasks as assigned by their supervisor.
+- Coordinators will be asked to undertake numerous miscellaneous administrative tasks as assigned by their supervisor.

-- The Coordinator position is full-time during the summer (with some spring semester responsibilities related to the Spring Training Meeting on Thursday, May 4, 2017), beginning Tuesday, May 23, 2017 and continuing through Wednesday, August 30, 2017.
+- The Coordinator position is full-time during the summer, beginning Tuesday, May 22, 2019 and continuing through Wednesday, August 28, 2019.

-- After classes begin on Thursday, August 31, the Coordinator position continues for another 20 hours (over a two-week period) to wrap up work from Student Orientation & NRB programs.
+- After classes begin, the Coordinator position continues for another 20 hours (over a two-week period) to wrap up work from Student Orientation & NRB programs.

 - Some weekend and evening hours will be necessary.